 At this point, you might be wondering: what is hashing and how is it useful in the whole blockchain ecosystem.
 Worry not, I will explain that in greater detail below.

-Hashing is a simply process of taking a variable length input and creating a fixed size output, which is sometimes called the Digest.
+Hashing is a simple process of taking a variable-length input and creating a fixed size output, which is sometimes called the Digest.
 Just like different types of couplers for a train, there are also different types of hash functions.
 Some examples are the murmur hash, CityHash, SHA256, xxHash, and SHA-3.

 Blockchain mainly uses cryptographic hash functions, such as SHA256 and Keccak-256.
-Example of blockchains using these functions are Bitcoin and Ethereum, respectively.
+Examples of blockchains using these functions are Bitcoin and Ethereum, respectively.

 - Efficiency — for any given input, the hash function should be capable of returning the hash value quickly, or else the system is simply not efficient.